habitat-sh/habitat/components/docs-chef-io/content/habitat/sup-design.md

 : this member has been un-responsive long enough that we can cease attempting to check its health.

 Departed
 : this member has been intentionally kicked out of the ring for behavior unbecoming of a Supervisor, and is prevented from rejoining.
-This is done via a human operator using the `hab` CLI commands.
+This is accomplished with `hab` CLI commands.

 The essential flow is: